Kait Quinn Poetry

 Poem for Summer Solstice

-ocean summer light mythology solstice
+seasons summer light mythology solstice

 Where for once, we don’t chase daylight— daylight chases us, smears her honey hands across our sun-starved backs until we glisten like newborns plucked ripe from the womb.